prebid/prebid.github.io/guide.md

 2) change the biddercode to the shorter name as it's the new preferred code
 3) add aliasCode so the Download page will pull in the right module
 4) optionally add prevBiddercode to add a note to the page about the legacy value
+5) optionally add filename if the bid adapter was created using a filename that's different than their bidder code. e.g. if the biddercode is "biddera" but they named the file "bidderABidAdapter", set the biddercode to "biddera" and the filename to "bidderABidAdapter".

 ## Algolia Search